-For more specialist readers, these are my scholarly book chapters and journal articles.
+For more specialist readers, these are my more scholarly book chapters, book reviews and journal articles.

 This article is the written-up version of a conference paper I gave at Oxford Brookes University in May 2017, about research I did in the W H Smith archive at the University of Reading’s Special Collections, on the company’s struggle to apply and adapt its usual censorship of the books it sold openly, privately or not at all, in the wake of the Lady Chatterley trial on obscene publications.
 It’s now published in a special issue of Logos.
 You can also download the pdf here: LOGOS article on WHSmith